thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 ### Adding Event Listners

 The `addEventListener()` method is a built-in Javascript function used to attach some functionality to an *EventTarget*.
-There are a several types of *EventTargets*, but for today we're only going to look at `window` and html elements.
+There are several types of *EventTargets*, but for today we're only going to look at `window` and html elements.

 We'll start off with the following code that adds an event listener to the `window` object.
 Drop this in your web console to test out: